 It is important to understand that these are two separate requirements, and each involves different steps in order to be completed.
-Here we will cover how to go about obtaining both a DBA and business license, so you can make sure that you don’t run afoul of any laws when starting your business.
+Here we will cover how to go about obtaining DBA vs. business license, so you can make sure that you don’t run afoul of any laws when starting your business.

-What is it?
+What is a DBA?

 If you are new to the business world, you may have never heard of a DBA.
 A DBA may seem a complicated concept at first sight, but actually, it’s very simple.

 Let’s see an example: let’s say that Joe Johnson has a small business providing plumbing services.
 He can register his business under “Johnson Plumbing” to avoid any legal complications.